arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 #### Structural and Functional Enhancements
 <br></br>

 The library has undergone significant structural changes to improve its efficiency and user-friendliness.
-These key improvements include the following:
+Some of these key improvements include the following:

 - **Library structure revamping**: Transition from a single header file to multiple `.cpp` and `.h` files organized by functionality.
 - **Naming refactoring**: Removal of the `machinecontrol namespace`, adopting a more descriptive prefix-based naming system.